ipfabric/docs/docs/IP_Fabric_Settings/system/ca.md

 Before version `6.0`, IP Fabric used the CA bundle shipped with Node.js.
 This led to confusion as system utilities were not aware of new certificates.

-Since version `6.0`, we have switched to global cert store trusted by OpenSSL.
+Since version `6.0`, we have switched to the global certificate store trusted by OpenSSL.
 Internally, this is achieved by passing `--use-openssl-ca` to Node.js.

 ## Adding a Custom Certificate